mickfuzz/phd4/_posts/other/conferences/2024-11-final-review-and-tepa.md

 8. **Conclusion - 25% complete:** A rough draft is in place.
 9. **Appendices - 50% complete:** Drafts of appendices are in place at different stages of completion.
 Their structure and the scope of needs some careful thought and prioritisation.

-To accompany this commentary I will email drafts of Chapters 3 and 5.

 ### Narrative update of degree outcomes

+My research questions have remained relatively stable since the last review with some alterations to align with the chapter structure of the thesis.

+1. What contradictions arose in participation in this research’s game coding processes and how were they addressed?
+2. How can game design patterns support the development of computational fluency in novices?
+3. How can learners build agency in an evolving community of game makers?

 My supervision process over the last year has focused on the process of prioritising and clarifying the writing up of my finding in line with existing research conventions.
 While the use of video data allowed a broad spectrum of analysis including more personal exploration of concepts, I have retained my original focus on the social and cultural elements of the process.
 Once the prioritisation process was completed I was able to return to the introduction and start drafting more complete chapters from the beginning.

-The process of aligning chapter structure into a recognisable similar PhD thesis

-If time allows it, I would welcome an informal discussion on _what I do with the PhD_, or in other words how I leverage the completion process to advance my career aims, as part of the review process.
-To help frame that line of discussion I have included as the second part of the commentary, a draft blog post for the TPEA website.
+I would welcome an informal discussion or advice on how I leverage the completion process to advance my career aims, as part of the review process.
+To help frame that line of discussion I have included, within this commentary, a draft blog post for the TPEA website.
 This blog post aims for a concise and approachable summary of the research landscape, the needs that my thesis addresses and the relevance of my research findings within wider contexts.
-In response to this blog post, have been asked to resubmit a version for the TEPA journal and given a suggestion to share part of my work with the HM Gov curriculum review.
+In response to this blog post, I have been asked to resubmit a version for the TEPA Advancing Education journal and given a suggestion to share part of my work with the HM Gov curriculum review.

-## TPEA blog post -
+## Extracts of TPEA blog post published November 2024

 Game making as a computing pedagogy offers an excellent opportunity to develop students' confidence and fluency in digital skills.
 However, to fully harness this potential, we must further develop and share effective practices.
 My research with home-educating families has led to the creation of a game-making pedagogy that incorporates patterns of home behaviours alongside the design principles found in retro platform games.
 This approach not only aligns with the learning styles of home-educated students but also utilises the engaging elements of retro games to enhance creativity and problem-solving skills.
 I share these strategies in the spirit of advocating for systemic changes that ensure all students can benefit from this innovative approach.